Contact graphs of boxes with unidirectional contacts: Planar graphs

 One can easily see that 2-CBU graphs are planar graphs, and that every forest is a 2-CBU graph.
 Actually, this class contains every triangle-free outerplanar graph.

-\begin{theorem} Every triangle-free outerplanar graph is 2-CBU. \end{theorem} \begin{proof} Let us prove that for any outerplanar graph $G$, and any facial walk $v_1,v_2,\ldots, v_k, v_{k+1}=v_1$ of the outerboundary of $G$ (with separating vertices appearing several times in this walk), there exists a 2-CBU representation of $G$ such that the higher rectangle with respect to $e_1$ is successively $v_1,v_2,\ldots, v_k$ when increasing $e_2$.
-We proceedd by induction on the number of vertices in $G$.
+\begin{theorem} Every triangle-free outerplanar graph is 2-CBU. \end{theorem} \begin{proof} Let us prove that for any connected outerplanar graph $G$, and any facial walk $v_1,v_2,\ldots, v_k, v_{k+1}=v_1$ on the outerboundary of $G$ (with separating vertices appearing several times in this walk), there exists a 2-CBU representation of $G$ with top sequence $v_1,v_2,\ldots, v_k,v_{k+1}$.

+We proceed by induction on the number of vertices in $G$.
+The statement clearly holds if $G$ has only one vertex.
+A connected triangle-free outerplanar graph with more vertices contains either a vertex $v_i$ of degree one, or a cycle $v_i,\ldots,v_j$ of length at least four (i.e. $j-i\ge 3$), whose vertices $v_{i+1},\ldots, v_{j-1}$ have degree two in $G$.